leikoilja/ha-google-home/README.md

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.
-3. In the `custom_components` directory (folder) create a new folder called `ha-glocaltokens`.
+3. In the `custom_components` directory (folder) create a new folder called `ha-google-home`.
-4. Download _all_ the files from the `custom_components/ha-glocaltokens/` directory (folder) in this repository.
+4. Download _all_ the files from the `custom_components/ha-google-home/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Homeassistant.
-7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "HA-Glocaltokens".
+7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "HA-Google-Home".
 (Please note, it might take up to 30 minutes to install on Raspberry Pi, because of underlying dependency installations)

 ## Configuration